vrdominguez/dijkstra-php-without-composer-or-libraries/README.md

-# Dijkstra's Algorithm for shortest path withoit composer or any external library
+# Dijkstra's Algorithm for shortest path without composer or any external library

 Implementation of [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) in order to find the shortest path between two nodes of a graph.